caerphoto/velum/README.md

    kind.
 There is already code in place to rebuild the article cache, so it's mostly a matter of wiring it up to a UI.

-3. Finally there's the question of an editor: does Velum even need one?
+3. Then there's the question of an editor: does Velum even need one?
 If not, what about a simplified way to upload content, that means users don't have to manually copy files (including images) to their server?
 As with the server restart issue, this is about UX for the blog maintainer, obviating the need for SSHing into the server and other such disagreeableness.

+4. RSS: it feels a bit like a niche thing these days, but plenty of people still use RSS, myself included, so I want to include it.